-12.01 The Council may by resolution agree to amend these arrangements and has delegated to the Chair of the Hearing sub-committee the right to depart from these arrangements where they consider that it is expedient to do so in order to secure the effective and fair consideration of any matter.
+12.01- The Council may by resolution agree to amend these arrangements, and has delegated to the Chair of the Hearings Panel Hearing sub-committee the right to depart from these arrangements where he/she considers they consider that it is expedient to do so in order to secure the effective and fair consideration of any matter.

-13 Appeals
+13 --Appeals

-- 13.01 There is no right of appeal for the complainant or for the Member against a decision of the Monitoring Officer or of the Hearing sub-committee. - 13.02 If you, as a complainant, feel that the Council has failed to deal with your complaint properly, you may make a complaint to the Local Government and Social Care Ombudsman.
+13.01-There is no right of appeal for you asthe complainant or for the Member against a decision of the Monitoring Officer or of the Hearings Panel Hearing sub-committee.

+13.02-If you, as a complainant, feel that the authorityCouncil has failed to deal with your complaint properly, you may make a complaint to the Local Government and Social Care Ombudsman.